Krunal7083/Newsletter-app/README.md

 The header section contains a link to the login page for the author which is protected by username and password of the author.
 # Tech Used
-MongoDB,Embeded JavaScript, Express, Bootstrap, React, Nodejs.
+MongoDB,Embeded Java, Express, Bootstrap, React, Nodejs.